ErlerPhilipp/dr2_logger/README.md

 - 1.2 (2019-08-25): better histograms, error handling for sockets
 - 1.1 (2019-08-19): improved plots for suspension and rot vs susp
 - 1.0 (2019-08-17): initial release

+## Work in Progress ##

+- automatic detection and saving of runs
+- prevent crash from too less data
+- put socket I/O in extra thread
+- mirror received UDP packages to another port